 If you fancy staying in Baltimore in Cork, you’re spoiled for choice for places to rest your head, with something to suit most budgets.

 Note: if you book a stay through one of the links below we may make a tiny commission that helps us keep this site going.
 You won’t pay extra, but we really do appreciate it.

-Casey’s Of Baltimore is a beautiful hotel where you can choose between staying in the hotel or in one of the two-person lodges, or the two-roomed suites.
+Casey’s Of Baltimore is one of our favourite hotels in West Cork.
+This is a beautiful hotel where you can choose between staying in the hotel or in one of the two-person lodges, or the two-roomed suites.
 It’s a treat for all those looking for a short country break.